Skip to main content

 • The gadgets will also need to be manually recreated on the cloud instance.

-• There might be integrations built via Timepiece REST API to get Timepiece data from source Jira (for custom reporting, BI integration, etc).
+• There might be integrations built via Timepiece REST API to get Timepiece data from the source Jira (for custom reporting, BI integration, etc).

 • The same REST API will be available for the target Jira instance as long as Timepiece is installed.
 You will need to update the Authorization configuration.
 You might also need to make adjustments to your integration config, according to the new IDs on the target system.